Ryau91/RYPPS1/README.md

 At the moment you cannot slide pieces horizontally, you must tap.
 The level advances by 1 after every 10 lines.
 There is no lock delay nor new piece entry delay for 40 Lines mode.\

-01/05/21 DAS has been implemented.
+01/05/21 DAS (Delayed Auto Shift) has been implemented.
 Pieces move left and right smoothly.